MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/compiler-error-c2280.md

 '*declaration*': attempting to reference a deleted function

 The compiler detected an attempt to reference a deleted function.
 This error can be caused by a call to a member function that has been explicitly marked as deleted in the source code.
 This error can also be caused by a call to an implicit special member function that is declared and marked as deleted by the compiler.

+When you see error C2280 in connection with a `unique_ptr`, it is almost certainly because you are attempting to invoke its copy constructor, which is a deleted function.
+By design, a `unique_ptr` cannot be copied.

 Previous versions of the compiler allowed a derived class to call member functions of indirectly-derived `private virtual` base classes.
 This behavior was incorrect and does not conform to the C++ standard.
-The compiler no longer accepts these calls and issues compiler error C2280 as a result.
+The compiler now issues compiler error C2280 when such a call is made.

+Previous versions of the compiler also generated default constructors and destructors for anonymous unions.
+These are now implicitly declared as deleted.

+Previous versions of the compiler allowed implicit definition of default copy and move constructors and default copy and move assignment operators in classes that have `volatile` member variables.
+This  behavior does not conform to the C++ standard.
+The compiler now considers a class that has volatile member variables to have non-trivial construction and assignment operators, which prevents automatic generation of default implementations of these operators.
+When such a class is a member of a union, or an anonymous union inside of a class, the copy and move constructors and copy and move assignment operators of the union, or the class containing the unonymous union, are implicitly defined as deleted.
+An attempt to construct or copy such a union or class without explicitly defining these operators causes compiler error C2280.

 ## Example